 - 99% click collection accuracy.
 Plerdy is based on a custom algorithm that works equally well on desktop and mobile devices.
 You can rely on the collected data to make critical redesign decisions.

 - All data is recorded in real-time.
 The tool instantly transfers data to website maps and dashboards.
-This saves your time and allows you to proactively fix any user experience issues.
+This saves time and allows you to proactively fix any user experience issues.

 - Statistics are displayed on a live website.
 Unlike many tools that provide screenshots of website pages, Plerdy is live streaming.
 You can view the latest user behavior data while navigating the analyzed website.